 - Be mindful of your tone of voice

-- Take the time to ensure you are being clear
+- Take the time to ensure you are clear

-Remember just those 4 general points, and you’re going to be a master wordsmith in no time at all.
+Remember these four general points, and you’ll be a master wordsmith in no time.